joshjohanning/github-misc-scripts/graphql/how-to-do-pagination.md

 https://graphql.org/learn/pagination/#complete-connection-model

+To see how to do pagination in `gh api` call, see this as an example: [link](../gh-cli/get-enterprise-organizations.sh)

-For example, this GraphQL command only retreives 1 user, but there are more than 1 user in our Organization:
+For example, this GraphQL command only retrieves 1 user, but there are more than 1 user in our Organization:

 Query: